ubcuas/ubcuas.com/content/english/pages/recruitment-open.md

 {{% /markdown %}}

 {{< accordion title="When do applications open?" >}}
-You will be able to access the application through our website starting August 25th at midnight (PST).
+You will be able to access the application through our website starting August 22nd at midnight (PST).
 {{< /accordion >}}

 {{< accordion title="Where do I apply?" >}}
 This webpage (ubcuas.com/recruitment)!
-All the application details and links will be updated on August 25th.
+All the application details and links will be updated on August 22nd.
 {{< /accordion >}}

 {{< accordion title="What do I need to apply?" >}}
-The application process includes a general submission (with your resume, desired position, as well as some other information that will be released on August 25th).
+The application process includes a general submission (with your resume, desired position, as well as some other information that will be released on August 22nd).
 Be ready to show your eagerness and passion!
-{{< /accordion >}}

-{{< accordion title="What are the different roles?" >}}
-There are openings for our 3 sub-teams: Aircraft, Payload, and Software.
-Within the Aircraft and Payload teams, we have divisions for ELEC and MECH, with tasks within those divisions being related to their discipline:

-ELEC Aircraft - ELEC skillset with preference in aircraft related ELEC tasks

-ELEC Payload - ELEC skillset with preference in payload related ELEC tasks

-MECH Aircraft - MECH skillset with preference in aircraft related ELEC tasks

-MECH Payload - MECH skillset with preference in aircraft related ELEC tasks

-Software (incl. firmware) - Software skillset with preferences that can be discussed with the software lead (firmware, web development, etc.)

-We are also recruiting for our admin team which includes roles in finance, marketing, and events.
 {{< /accordion >}}

 {{< accordion title="What can I expect as a First/Second Year?" >}}
 Don’t have much experience?
 We have your back.
 As a new member you can expect to be grouped with people of different levels of experience.
 We want to create an environment where you can learn, improve your skills, and gain valuable experience, all while doing meaningful work.